WalletConnect/walletconnect-docs/docs/swift/sign/wallet-usage.md

 Create an AppMetadata object.
 It will describe your application and define its appearance in a web browser.
 Then configure `Sign` instance with a metadata object you have instantiated.

-Note that you want to have only one instance of a client in your app, and you don’t want to deinitialize that instance.

 ```swift
 let metadata = AppMetadata(name: <String>,